GitHubDragonFly/Android_Tablet_Test/README.md

 This is all dual licensed under Mozilla Public License 2.0 and GNU Lesser/Library General Public License 2.1 to cover for the use of libplctag and jna libraries.

 # Trademarks
-Any and all trademarks, either directly on indirectly mentioned in this project, belong to their respetive owners.
+Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respetive owners.